thomasvantuycom/craft-bunny/README.md

 # Bunny.net for Craft CMS

-This [Craft CMS](https://craftcms.com/) plugin seamlessly integrates with [Bunny.net](https://bunny.net/), providing two powerful filesystem drivers:
+This [Craft CMS](https://craftcms.com/) plugin seamlessly integrates with [Bunny.net](https://bunny.net/), providing three powerful filesystem drivers:

 - Bunny Storage Filesystem – Upload assets directly from Craft’s control panel to your Bunny Storage Zone.
 - Bunny CDN Filesystem – Offload image transformations to Bunny's Dynamic Image API, reducing load on your Craft CMS server.
+- Bunny Stream Filesystem – Upload videos directly from Craft’s control panel to Bunny Stream.

 Ideal for boosting performance and streamlining media delivery, this plugin makes it easy to manage and optimize your assets using Bunny.net’s infrastructure.